-During the alternatives evaluation process, thousands of potential locations were considered along the I-4 corridor in Volusia County and avoidance and minimization of wetland and habitat impacts were considered during site selection of Volusia County Site 1B.
+During the alternatives evaluation process, thousands of potential locations were considered along the I-4 corridor in Volusia County and avoidance and minimization of wetland and habitat impacts were considered during site selection of

+Volusia County Site 1A.
 The initial screening of alternatives identified site locations with vacant or redevelopment opportunities with compatible land uses (commercial, industrial and governmental) or the ability to rezone for truck parking facilities based on local agency input.
 The available site area to support a truck parking site was also considered during the initial screening.
 These potential site locations were then analyzed to identify viable sites based on avoidance and minimization of wetlands, regulatory conservation lands and easements, and threatened and endangered species and habitats.
-The Preferred Alternative was also developed to avoid sensitive conservation lands within the Tiger Bay State Forest.
+The Preferred Alternative was also developed to avoid sensitive conservation lands within the Port Orange Mitigation Bank and Longleaf Pine Preserve.
+A portion of the preferred site was the location of a former Volusia County rest area and involves previously disturbed natural areas.
 Practicable measures to minimize harm were incorporated in the Preferred Alternative.
 These include one centralized restroom building, parking area refinements to reduce wetland impacts, and additional measures to reduce potential secondary impacts including wildlife fencing surrounding the site to avoid adjacent wetland habitats, conservation areas to preserve wildlife connectivity, and wildlife-sensitive lighting.
-Additionally, ramp modifications were incorporated to avoid any impacts to the two existing wildlife crossings or the existing wildlife jump-outs.
 The avoidance and minimization of wetland impacts will continue to be evaluated during the design and permitting phases of the project.

-The proposed project has been evaluated in accordance with Executive Order 11990 - "Protection of Wetlands."
-Based upon the above considerations, it is determined that there are no practicable alternatives to the proposed construction in wetlands and that the proposed action includes all practicable measures to minimize harm to wetlands which may result from such use.
+The proposed project has been evaluated in accordance with E.O.
+11990 - "Protection of Wetlands."
+Based upon the above considerations, and due to the constraints of the proposed site, it is determined that there are no practicable alternatives to the proposed construction in wetlands and that the proposed action includes all practicable measures to minimize harm to wetlands which may result from such use.
 As the proposed project advances through subsequent phases, avoidance and minimization of wetland impacts will continue to be considered to the maximum extent practicable.
 Therefore, with proper mitigation, the proposed project is expected to result in no significant short-term or long-term adverse impacts to wetlands.